chafilin/connected-react-socket/README.md

 # connected-react-socket

-Lightweight Provider for socket.io connection for react-redux application
+Lightweight Provider for socket.io connection for react-redux application.
+You can see the [demo](https://connected-react-socket-demo.herokuapp.com/).

 ## Contents